michael-collins/feeling-responsive/collections/_assignments/project-1.md

 **Project theme:** "Eureka!"

 For this project theme, you are asked to visually describe a solution to solve something.
-Explore ideas that include literal blueprints for success, humorous parodies of failures, or sad realities depicting the consequences of poorly conceived solutions.
-By starting with the end goal of a solution, you are asked to first consider what you are interests you, or at least asks you to consider what you feel is important.
+Explore ideas that include literal blueprints for success, humorous parodies of failures, or the sometimes harsh realities depicting the consequences of poorly conceived solutions.
+Consider what you are interests you, or consider what is important to you.
 What scenarios do you care about, notice, or otherwise contemplate?
 These could include social issues in culture, politics, economics, the environment, or personal experiences and events.

-Consider how cartoonist Rube Goldberg might depict a solution the problem of applying a napkin to wipe a mouth while eating.
+Cartoonist, Rube Goldberg, finds the most indirect way to solve the most mundane of tasks.

 > ![Professor Butts and the Self-Operating Napkin (1931)](/uploads/rube_goldberg-s__self-operating_napkin__-cropped.gif)
 >
-> [^1]
+> \[^1\]

 Use 3D modeling software to create rendered images.
 You will be asked to conduct peer reviews throughout the process and will be afforded the opportunity to submit work revisions based on feedback.
 You will also critically reflect on your work and the project theme in a 150 word work statement.